yanjost/paastis/README.md

 ## Architecture

 Paastis is composed of 3 main building blocks :
-- a **proxy** that forwards ingoing HTTP requests to an upstream server (based on the predefined PaaS provider)
+- a **proxy** that forwards incoming HTTP requests to an upstream server (based on the predefined PaaS provider)
 - a **registry** of the running PaaS applications to monitor (in-memory or Redis-based)
 - a **scheduler** (cron-based) that regularly (every minute by default) :
   - checks for new apps to monitor (due to manual or automated creation)